bfrickert/WFMU-ATH/README.md

 ###EMR

-In the `emr_scripts` are scala scripts that can be run in AWS EMR.
+In the `emr_scripts` directory are scala scripts that can be run in AWS EMR.
 [TODO: a script for spinning up a cluster to run these scripts.]